Equity (economics): Definitions of equity

-Equity is based on the idea of moral equality.
 Equity looks at the distribution of capital, goods, and access to services throughout an economy and is often measured using tools such as the Gini index.
 Equity may be distinguished from economic efficiency in overall evaluation of social welfare.
 Although 'equity' has broader uses, it may be posed as a counterpart to economic inequality in yielding a "good" distribution of wealth.
 It has been studied in experimental economics as inequity aversion.